SisifoDev/react-popup-modal/README.md

 # 🚀 Responsive Popup Modal in React Js

-Project created in React Js and Styled components
+Popup Modal component created in React Js and Styled components
 ## Available Scripts

 In the project directory, you can run: